RSD | RI | SP | RAIS | BROWN TECHNOLOGY INNOVATIONS | RAC | OVPR PARTNERS

-The Office of Research Integrity (ORI) supports the Brown University research community by providing administrative support and regulatory advisement to the University’s Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and Conflict of Interest Review Board.
-ORI also facilitates the University’s Export Control compliance program and the conduct of ethical research.
-ORI provides centralized support, education, and policy development to facilitate and promote the responsible and ethical acquisition, use, sharing and maintenance of research data at Brown.
-ORI also centrally manages the review, negotiation, and execution of Data Use Agreements that involve research data.
+The Research Integrity (RI) supports the Brown University research community by providing administrative support and regulatory advisement to the University’s Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and Conflict of Interest Review Board.
+RI also facilitates the University’s Export Control compliance program and the conduct of ethical research.
+RI provides centralized support, education, and policy development to facilitate and promote the responsible and ethical acquisition, use, sharing and maintenance of research data at Brown.
+RI also centrally manages the review, negotiation, and execution of Data Use Agreements that involve research data.

 The mission of Brown Technology Innovations is to put Brown University’s technology first to drive commercial outcomes that benefit the University and society.
 With its responsibilities to manage the university’s patent portfolio, the Brown University technology transfer office, called Brown Technology Innovations is first and foremost focused on commercialization.
 Technology Innovations serve two customers: the faculty members who provide invention disclosures for patenting and commercialization; and the investors, entrepreneurs and companies that develop university technology.
 The faculty customer engages with our office concerning technology – specifically the evaluation of invention disclosures, the technology’s patenting and its licensing.
 The technology investor customer works with our office because they wish to obtain or support technology.
 For Brown Technology Innovations, the focus is on Technology First.

 RAC is responsible for drafting, negotiating, and managing contracts and agreements in support of research at Brown.
 These agreements and contracts include MTAs, DUAs, Non-Funded Agreements, and other complex and unique contracts.